Minoan Art & Culture

 - The Island, Victoria Hislop (2005)

 Cretan music is the most dynamic and enduring form of traditional music in Greece today, and on the island it remains the most popular music, staving off mainstream Greek and Western pop.
 You’ll hear it accompanying weddings, holidays, harvesting and any other celebration.
 Crete’s thriving local music scene generates successive generations of folk performers who perform regularly and produce new recordings of traditional songs, as well as contemporary styles based on Cretan tradition.
-You’ll also fine Cretan music on the world-music scene as a genre in its own right.
+You’ll also find Cretan music on the world-music scene as a genre in its own right.

-Cretan Music Top 10
+Feature: Cretan Music Top 10

 The following provides an introduction to Cretan music past and present.